Got an EGR (Engine Gas Recirculation) issue? Is the EGR clogged up? Want to avoid replacing the EGR valve?

 The purpose of the EGR (Engine Gas Recirculation) system is to reduce nitrogen oxide (NOx) emissions that primarily forms when nitrogen and oxygen is subject to high heat and pressure.
-Nearly all modern engines require an EGR system to meet emissions regulations.
+Nearly all modern diesel and some petrol engines require an EGR system to meet emissions regulations.
 The system is designed to recirculate exhaust gases back into the intake system which reduces either O2 in diesel engines intake stream or combustible matter in a petrol engines intake stream.
 These gases have little or no ability to react to the second combustion cycle they are subjected too thus helping to reduce combustion heat and in-cylinder temperatures.

-The specific purpose of the EGR valve determines if, when and how much exhaust gases are recirculated.
+The specific purpose of the EGR valve determines if, when, and how much exhaust gases are recirculated.
 As carbon deposits build up in and around the valve it prevents the opening and closing of the valve operation, and worst case the valve can become stuck losing all functionality.

 There are numerous ways to clean or replace the EGR valve with varying prices.

 The costliest option is a complete replacement part and a clean.
 Most mechanics will recommend this – Why?
 Because they’ll earn a profit from the part and it’s a quicker job for them.
 The price of a EGR valve varies on average between £300 and £1,500 plus labour for fitting.
 At the time of replacement, or just before, it’s important that the rest of the EGR system is also cleaned otherwise carbon deposits within the rest of the system will likely clog the new component.